 IN-CLASS WRITING ASSIGNMENTS: To assess your understanding of assigned readings, learn how to critically analyze social science research, and enhance your writing skills, you will be required to complete five, brief inclass writing assignments, which will be given at the beginning of select classes (six will be given but your lowest grade will be dropped).
 You should come to class prepared by reading the assigned readings beforehand for this purpose (and to participate in class discussions).
 Each writing assignment is worth 3 points.
-No makeup assignments will be given (if you miss one, you can drop it).
-Together, the writing assignments will account for 15% of your grade.
+No make-up assignments will be given (if you miss one, you can drop it).

+All individual assignments together will account for 15% of your overall grade.

-CLASS PRESENTATION: To enhance your oral communication skills, you will develop a 6-8 minute presentation on your research proposal.
-During your presentation, please be sure to explain why the research question you have identified is important, how researchers have typically approached it, and key elements of your proposal (specific aims, hypotheses, procedure, participants, measures, and analytic plan).
-Please distribute a handout of your presentation to me on the day of your presentation (or email it to me by 9pm the day before you are scheduled to present; you also need to upload a PDF to Canvas under "assignments").
+CLASS PRESENTATION\: To enhance your oral communication skills, you will develop a 6-8-minute presentation on your research proposal.
+You will distribute a handout of your presentation to me on the day of your presentation (or email it to me by 9pm the day before you are scheduled to present; you also need to upload a PDF to Canvas under "assignments").
 We will reserve ~3 minutes after each presentation for class discussion.
-Further details about this presentation are posted on the course webpage and will be discussed in class.
-This presentation is due either November 30 or 7 and will account for 10% of your overall grade.
+This presentation is due either November 26 or December 5 (dates will be determined later in the semester).

+This assignment will account for 10% of your overall grade.

 CLASS ATTENDANCE/PARTICIPATION: To promote engagement in learning the course material, you are expected to attend and actively participate in class.
 You will be graded on active and high-quality participation.
 If you must miss class, please inform me if and why you plan to miss (if you miss more than 1 class, you will lose points from your grade).

 Class attendance and participation will account for 5% of your overall grade.